 Many programs are also highly intensive, requiring as much as 40 hours of weekly instruction.
 In addition, these programs tend to rely on project-based teaching methods that require students to immediately put their learnings into action.

 However, there is no standardization for bootcamps, so all programs are not created equal.
 As a result, finding the right bootcamp can take a fair amount of time and effort.

 If you are currently employed, it can be a good idea to talk to your supervisor or HR department about any bootcamps you are considering to get a sense of how the company views the program, and how completing the course could impact your career with the company.
 It’s also worth investigating if your employer offers a tuition reimbursement program that could help you cover the cost of bootcamp.

 What Can I Expect From a Coding Bootcamp?

-And because the goal of a bootcamp is to churn graduates directly into the tech industry, they often provide additional training and aid, helping graduates find, apply, and interview for industry positions.
+And because the goal of a bootcamp is to churn graduates directly into the tech industry, these programs often help graduates find, apply, and interview for industry positions.

 SoFi Loan Products

 SoFi loans are originated by SoFi Bank, N.A., NMLS #696891 (Member FDIC).
 For additional product-specific legal and licensing information, see SoFi.com/legal.
 Equal Housing Lender.